True Christians Can Perform Miracles

 Observations from this miracle:

-His disciples could not drive out the demon, but Jesus could. ...the disciples came to Jesus in private and asked, "Why couldn’t we drive it out?”
+2. His disciples could not drive out the demon, but Jesus could. ...the disciples came to Jesus in private and asked, "Why couldn’t we drive it out?”
 He replied, “Because you have so little faith.
 How do we increase our faith?
 Focus more on God, and less on the world.
-Get to know more about God from the scriptures, which naturally translates to more belief.
-Look at the 5 points at the beginning of this page.
+Get to know more about God from the scriptures, which naturally translates to more faith.
+Re-examine the 5 points at the top of this page.

-The same seizure story from Mark - Jesus here said: “Everything is possible for one who believes.”
+The same seizure story as reported by Mark - Jesus here said: “Everything is possible for one who believes.”

 Mark told the same story of Matthew 17:14-21 above - a man asked Jesus to drive a demon out of his son: